Follow TV Tropes

 • Tangled: Rapunzel has a very bubbly and sweet personality, normally wears very feminine dresses, and has hobbies such as cooking and sewing.
 But she also doesn't mind getting rough when in a fight and has an unwavering love for adventure.

-• Toy Story 4: After spending the first two movies being a demure Proper Lady, Bo Peep stopped wearing her dress, moving around in her pants.
-She grew more tough and adventurous.
+• After spending the first two movies being a demure Proper Lady, Bo Peep stopped wearing her dress and starts moving around in her pants (though her pants are actually the undergarments she wore under her shepherdess dress), and also grew more tough and adventurous.

 • Turning Red: Abby Park is pretty girly for the most part; she wears a pink sweater and purple overalls with flower decorations, heart-shaped earrings, a sparkly pink hair band in her long hair, and is the only one in Mei's group of friends who wears makeup.
 She's also the most prone to Cuteness Proximity out of her friends, and is crazy for boys and the Boy Band 4*Town just like them (probably even moreso).
 That said, she's still the loudest and most extroverted of her friends with more of a temper, and she is rather tough, strong, and can even be downright aggressive at times.

-• Wolfwalkers: Robyn is more feminine than the brash tomboy Mebh, but she's still a Spirited Young Lady who doesn't conform to her time period's gender roles.
-She wants to be a hunter like her father rather than do housework in the scullery all day, and she wears trousers as well as dresses.
+• Wolfwalkers: While Robyn is more feminine than the brash and boisterous tomboy Mebh, she still has a rebellious streak and doesn't always conform to her time period's gender roles.
+She wants to be a hunter like her father instead of doing housework in the scullery all day, and she wears trousers as well as dresses.

 • Drop Dead Gorgeous: Becky is a prissy and fashionable rich girl, but she also belongs to a gun club and asks Brett if he wants to go cow-tipping.